Richard-Sti/taskmasterMPI.jl/README.md

 # TaskmasterMPI.jl

-`TaskmasterMPI.jl` is a Julia package designed to efficiently delegate tasks for parallel evaluation using MPI.
+`TaskmasterMPI.jl` is a Julia package designed to efficiently delegate tasks for parallel evaluation using the Message Passing Interface (MPI).

 ## Features
-- **MPI Integration**: Seamless communication between master and worker processes using the Message Passing Interface (MPI).
+- **MPI Integration**: Seamless communication between master and worker processes using the MPI.
 - **Verbose Mode**: Monitoring task delegation, reception, and completion with optional verbose output.
 - **Flexible Task Execution**: Delegation of tasks for both single and multiple MPI processes.